 Toyota Prius Plug-In review

 However, despite the Toyota’s technology, rivals have caught up, and the main challenge comes in the form of the Hyundai Ioniq Plug-In.
-It’s slightly cheaper than the Prius, but both claim the same all-electric range of 39 miles, while with CO2 emissions of 28g/km for the Toyota (slightly less for the Hyundai at 26g/km), both fall into the lowest current Benefit-in-Kind (BiK) company-car tax bracket, at 13%.
+It’s cheaper than the Prius, but both claim an electric range of over 30 miles, while with CO2 emissions of 29g/km for the Toyota and 26g/km for the Hyundai.

 Both also look similar – a function of trying to cut through the air as easily as possible – while they offer similar claimed performance and efficiency.
 They are two of the closest matched plug-in hybrid cars on sale today.